 Elevation: 11,332 ft

 Climbing and access information for this peak is found on Pages 285 and 286 of the book.
 Please note that this peak is erroneously named Triple Peak in the book.
 My bad.
 Access to Lower Cedar Creek and travel up the drainage has significantly changed since the book was published.
-Thanks to Livingston Douglas we now have updated, detailed access information and a more detailed route description for this impressive peak.
+Thanks to Livingston Douglas, we now have updated, detailed access information and a more detailed route description for this impressive peak.
 Kieran Balazs climbed the peak from Upper Wet Creek.
 The detailed trip report for his Class 2 route is linked below.
 Updated September 2021

 (1) Updated access information and Southwest Ridge/South Ridge by Livingston Douglas